settorka/software-eng-monorepo/hybrid-search/v2/README.md

 Expected behavior depends on environment:

 - Development may fall back to local cache/rate limit if explicitly enabled.
-- Production-like environments should not silently weaken distributed guarantees.
+- Production-like environments fail rather than silently weakening distributed guarantees.
 - Readiness reflects Redis failure if Redis is mandatory.
 - Metrics record fallback or failure.